 "So, you want the whole crew involved?"

-"As many as we can round up, yes," she confirmed.
+"As many as we can round up, yes," she replied.
 "The more helpers we have, the more specimens we can catalog.
 What do you say?"

 She gave Nathan that look, the one he just couldn't refuse.
 He knew Bill was going to have him working as much as possible, but he couldn't say no to Kristin either.
 "Fine, I'll do what I can."